-As Monmouth County’s building material supplier, we have an extensive inventory of lumber, sheet goods, PVC products, sheetrock, masonry products, and insulation to quickly fulfill your building materials needs.
+As Monmouth County’s building materials supplier, we have an extensive inventory of lumber, sheet goods, PVC products, sheetrock, masonry products, and insulation to fulfill your building materials needs quickly.

-Professional and amateur builders throughout the central New Jersey area rely on Millhurst Mills for their home improvement and construction projects.
-Whether you’re renovating, adding a room or building an entire house, Millhurst Mills has the building supplies you need to get the job done.
-You can choose to pick up your home building supplies or let us deliver them to you.
+Professional and amateur builders throughout the central New Jersey area rely on Millhurst Mills Remodeling Center for their home improvement and construction projects.
+Whether you’re renovating, adding a room or building an entire house, Millhurst Mills has the building materials you need to get the job done.
+You can choose to pick up your building materials or let us deliver them to you.

 Visit us at 17 Sweetmans Lane, just off Route 33 in Manalapan, New Jersey, to browse our entire building material inventory.

 You can trust our knowledgeable staff to help you find the right top-grade lumber materials for your project.

 Douglas Fir is a species of softwood and is considered one of the widely used types of lumber, especially in fencing, home construction, and decking.
 Popular for its perfect proportion of weight and strength and known for its dimensional strength, Douglas Fir resists natural elements such as strong winds, storms, and earthquakes.
 Known as the toughest western softwood, it is easy to mold and is the wood of choice for many home-building and remodeling projects.
 Douglas Fir always has big and straight grains.
 It is also equipped with consistent and even texture, making the painting and finishing work easier and faster.
 With age and consistent exposure to light, this lumber type slowly becomes darker in color and turns deep red.
 This highly desirable characteristic of Douglas Fir renders it unique and ideal for many construction types like outdoor wooden structures, decks, fences, garden boxes, etc.